Dechencholing Palace

-Dechencholing Palace (བདེ་ཆེན་ཆོས་གླིང་, dechencholing) is located in Thimphu, the capital of Bhutan, 4 km to the north of the Tashichho Dzong and 7 km north of the city centre.
+Dechencholing Palace (བདེ་ཆེན་ཆོས་གླིང་) is located in Thimphu, the capital of Bhutan, 4 km to the north of the Tashichho Dzong and 7 km north of the city centre.
 It was built in 1953 by the third king of Bhutan Druk Gyalpo Jigme Dorji Wangchuck.

 Geography

 The palace lies at the northern end of the Thimphu Valley, on the west bank of the Thimphu River.
 The palace is accessed via the Dechhen Lam (road) which runs along the eastern bank of the Thimphu river from the district of Yangchenphug, through Langjupakha for several kilometres before approaching the palace.
 On the way to the palace the road passes the Royal Banquet Hall, the Centre for Bhutan Studies, the Woodcraft Centre and then passes the Indian Estate on the other side of the river.
 Just south of the palace on the other side of the river is the suburb of Taba.
 The palace is surrounded by forest to the east and west; the eastern forest is denser and is said to be the only leafy forest in the city.
 Opposite on a slope in the forest high above Taba is the Wangchuck Resort, used as a meditation retreat (the retreat has no connection to the palace).